Awards and Recognition Program

 Description:

-• To recognize a pharmaceutical manufacturer professional representative for outstanding personal performance and support of the organization.
+• To recognize a pharmaceutical industry professional for outstanding personal performance and support of the organization.

 Selection Criteria:

-• Exemplifies ethical conduct appropriate to professional contact with pharmacists as well as other health care providers.
+• Exemplifies ethical conduct with pharmacists and other health care providers.

-• Demonstrates superior job knowledge and has a genuine interest in the practice of pharmacy as evident through clinical, technical, and educational support.
+• Demonstrates superior job knowledge and has a genuine interest in the practice of pharmacy as evidenced through clinical, technical, and educational support.

 • A person who never compromises his/her integrity for personal gain.